Acute pancreatitis in children; incidence and complications; Systematic Review

 Alsubhi, Hadeel Ahmed, Namnqani, Raghad Mohammed, 1Alghamdi, Bayan Hamdan, Bajuneid, Reem Abdullah, Alzahrani, Asma'a Ali -, Alhasan, Ahmed Hassan

-BACKGROUND: HIV/AIDS is a chronic multi-systemic disorder with associated psychiatric co-morbidity of significant health importance.
-There is paucity of information on psychiatric morbidity among HIV patients in the und...
+Background: Human immunodeficiency virus (HIV) is a chronic multi-systemic disorder with associated psychiatric co-morbidity of significant public health importance.
+Aim: The study focused on investigating the prevalence...